-Chunks of beef (or veal) cooked until tender in tomatoes, onion, garlic and red peppers makes this easy beef tomato stew.
+Chunks of beef (or veal) cooked until tender in tomatoes, onion, garlic, and red peppers make this an easy beef tomato stew.
 Although you might think of this as a wintery beef tomato stew, it is a great dish for any time of year.
 We recommend making it a day ahead of time and reheating it just before serving.
 This will mellow the tomato sauce and it actually tastes better!
 It's also a great way to use leftover grilled meat.

 Note: You’ll need a wooden or plastic mortar and pestle for this recipe.
 Why use a mortar and pestle?
 Using a pestle in a downward circular motion to force ingredients against the surface of the mortar and smashing it will release more flavor than using a food processor.
 (It doesn’t use electricity and it’s easier to clean, too!)

-- When hot, add beef and stir to brown on all sides.
-Make sure that the beef does not stick to pan.
+When hot, add beef and stir to brown on all sides.
+Make sure that the beef does not stick to the pan.
 Add olive oil if necessary.

-If Using a Pressure Cooker: Instead of simmering 30-40 minutes in the pot, cook in a pressure cooker for 25 minutes.
+If Using a Pressure Cooker: Instead of simmering 30 to 40 minutes in the pot, cook in a pressure cooker for 25 minutes.